The following Southeast Fishery Bulletin from NOAA Fisheries Southeast Regional Office is provided as a courtesy.

 263 13th Avenue South

-- Additional information on management of king mackerel in the Gulf of Mexico and Atlantic may be found at: https://sero.nmfs.noaa.gov/sustainable_fisheries/gulf_sa/cmp/index.html.
+- Additional information on management of king and Spanish Mackerel can be found at: https://sero.nmfs.noaa.gov/sustainable_fisheries/gulf_sa/cmp/index.html

 SIGN UP FOR TEXT MESSAGE ALERTS – FIND OUT ABOUT IMMEDIATE OPENINGS AND CLOSURES